Disclaimer – if you do find that anything here is inaccurate, or something obvious is missing, then hit me up on Twitter – @303sec

 Unicode does not work in the 7 bit, 127 characters ASCII way, because there is a lot of complexity with language.
 Some languages are read in different directions – some are runic symbols – some are literally emojis with slight variations.
 Considering that language and symbology is constantly evolving, we’ll need to add new symbols all the time – and what happens when we run out of space in our new map?

 Unicode handles this by abstracting encoding away from the process and using ‘code points’ rather than mapping characters to memory.
 So ‘Hello’, in Unicode, is simply:

 U+0048 U+0065 U+006C U+006C U+006F

-Note that these are just points mapped to the already definted unicode map. (see http://www.unicode.org/).
-No memory > character stuff has happened yet, because that’s what encoding is for.
+These are just points mapped to the already defined Unicode map. (see http://www.unicode.org/).
+No memory mapping to character stuff has happened yet, because that’s what encoding is for.

 “UTF-8 encodes each Unicode character as a variable number of 1 to 4 octets, where the number of octets depends on the integer value assigned to the Unicode character.
 It is an efficient encoding of Unicode documents that use mostly US-ASCII characters because it represents each character in the range U+0000 through U+007F as a single octet.”

 What this means to non-robots is that UTF-8 is an encoding scheme that can be read as good old ASCII in the first octet, but then we’re also free to use extra memory for cool characters like ⺨if and when we need to, without spending loads of memory on all that empty space because it’s just a clever encoding.